 Every single year, the watch buying market is introduced to a bevy of new chronographs, each touting the ability to fill a void in the horological aficionado’s stable.
 In that the designs and technology backing these watches are highly influenced by industry trends, their chances of becoming time-tested classics are often slim to none.
-This is why so many collectors choose to invest in heralded icons like Omega’s legendary Speedmaster, that have no chance of going out of flavor anytime soon.
+This is why so many collectors choose to invest in heralded icons like Omega’s legendary Speedmaster, or other models by Omega, that have no chance of going out of flavor anytime soon.
 Throughout the space-faring chronograph’s history, we’ve seen many stunning references, though none with a production run as long as the famed Ref.
 145.022.
 Let’s now take a closer look at what affords this reference its reverence, and the various incarnations that have made it the watch collecting mainstay that it is today.

 The Speedmaster 145.0022 is a watch that has stood the test of time.